 The Berths 243-245 site is comprised of two open water slip areas that contain contaminated (unsuitable for open water disposal but not regulated hazardous materials) benthic sediments from past shipyard operations.
 Alternative 1 of the Proposed Action would create a Confined Disposal Facility (CDF) at this site for disposal and capping of contaminated sediments.
 The total capacity of the Berths 243-245 disposal site is 0.458 mcy to be placed over an area of about 8 acres.
 Approximately 0.15 mcy of clean surcharge from the Southwest Slip will be deposited on the completed CDF to an approximate elevation of +30 feet MLLW to promote densification of deposited dredge material.
 Over time, the material would densify, however, the timeframe for densification is unknown.
 Therefore, the surcharge material would remain in place until post project geotechnical investigation/monitoring determines the fill has been consolidated.
 In the future, if the Port decides to remove the surcharge material, the Port would prepare an appropriate CEQA document to remove the remaining surcharge.
-This disposal site is shown on Figures 2-3, 2-4 and 2-14 of the SEIS/SEIR.
+This disposal site is shown on Figures 2-3, 2-4 and 2-1413 of the SEIS/SEIR.

 The Northwest Slip site is located at Berths 136-139.
 Under Alternative 1, a five-acre area of open water would be filled to create land area that would be used to allow realignment of the wharf roadway as part of the Berth 136-147 Container Terminal Project.
 Roadway realignment would facilitate safer and more efficient truck and equipment movement at this location.
+The current configuration of this terminal requires trucks and other shipping container movement equipment to make a 180-degree turn to access the wharf area, which increases risks to worker and vehicle safety as well as traffic and truck maneuvering delays.
+The additional area would also allow additional wheeled operations to occur for container movement instead of the less efficient Rubber Tired Gantry (RTG) operation.
 The total capacity at the Northwest Slip disposal site is 0.178 mcy, which would be filled with approximately 0.050 mcy required for foundation trenching for dike construction and 0.128 mcy of dredge material from the Channel Deepening Project.
 This site does not require surcharge for densification because fill material for the Northwest Slip is coarse grained sand which densifies on its own, as opposed to the finer materials that would be placed in Berths 243-245.
-This disposal site is depicted in Figures 2-5 and 2-15 of the SEIS/SEIR.
+This disposal site is depicted in Figures 2-5 and 2-1514 of the SEIS/SEIR.

 The CSWH Expansion Area would increase the size of the existing CSWH by 50 acres.

 Under both Alternative 1 and Alternative 2, the expansion would consist of disposing approximately 1.7 mcy of material from the Proposed Action (and approximately 0.040 mcy of material from dike dredging) adjacent to the existing CSWH, located in the outer harbor just south of Berth 47.
 The material would be supported by a new submerged dike along the north side of the existing CSWH.
 Material would be placed to a final depth of -15 feet MLLW.
-Construction of this site would raise the existing sea bottom which ranges between -40 feet to -50 feet MLLW up to a new elevation of -15 feet MLLW, creating shallow water habitat.
-This disposal site is depicted in Figures 2-6 and 2-16 of the SEIS/SEIR.
+Construction of this site would raise the existing sea bottom which ranges between -40 feet and -50 feet MLLW up to a new elevation of -15 feet MLLW, creating shallow water habitat.
+This disposal site is depicted in Figures 2-6 and 2-16-15 of the SEIS/SEIR.